2Clutch/mlh_workshop_challenge/README.md

 This is a project is the source code to a presentation I gave at a [meetup](https://www.meetup.com/SV-Python-Workshops/) about [TDD](https://en.wikipedia.org/wiki/Test-driven_development).

-The objective was to build a web scraper for twitter which would retrieve tweets pertaining to a certain topic.
+The objective was to build a web scraper for twitter which would retrieve tweets from a specific user.
 For my use case, I decided to go with `pascivite`.

 # Setup